Following its hugely successful premiere at Bristol Old Vic, the critically acclaimed new musical The Grinning Man transferred to the West End.

 A strange new act has arrived at the fairground.
 Who is Grinpayne and how did he get his hideous smile?
 Paraded as a freak, then celebrated as a star, only the love of a sightless girl can reveal his terrible secret.

-Set in a fantastical world created by designer Jon Bausor (Bat Out of Hell), and brought to life with the “astonishing puppetry” (What’s on Stage) of Gyre & Gimble, the original War Horse puppeteers, The Grinning Man invites you to be seduced by the darkness at the Trafalgar Studios.
+Set in a fantastical world created by designer Jon Bausor (Bat Out of Hell), and brought to life with the “astonishing puppetry” (What’s on Stage) of Gyre & Gimble, the original War Horse puppeteers, The Grinning Man invites you to be seduced by the darkness.

 Writer Carl Grose has worked extensively with Kneehigh theatre as writer and actor.
 His writing for the Cornish-based company includes The Tin Drum, Dead Dog in a Suitcase, The Wild Bride and Tristan & Yseult.
 Other recent writing credits include Grand Guignol (Southwark Playhouse) and Oedipussy (Spymonkey).